High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Introduction

-When determining the origin of the CO observed in exocometary belts, it is important to consider the role of UV shielding, which attenuates UV photons and lengthens the time taken for CO to photodissociate \citep[typical photodissociation timescales can be found in][]{visser_photodissociation_2009,heays_photodissociation_2017}.
+When determining the origin of the CO observed in exocometary belts, it is important to consider the role of UV shielding of CO by self-shielding, CI, and H$_{2}$, which attenuates UV photons and lengthens the time taken for CO to photodissociate \citep{heays_photodissociation_2017, visser_photodissociation_2009}.
 Unlike in protoplanetary disks, the dust in exocometary belts is optically thin at all wavelengths \citep[e.g][]{matra_empirical_2018}.
-Thus, it cannot provide circumstellar gas with substantial shielding from the UV radiation due to the host star and interstellar radiation field (ISRF).
+Thus, it cannot provide circumstellar gas with substantial shielding from UV radiation due to the host star and interstellar radiation field (ISRF) with the expected lifetime of an unshielded CO molecule in the ISRF being $\sim$ 130 years \citep{heays_photodissociation_2017}.
+If the gas in an exocometary belt has a photodissociation time shorter than the age of the system, this implies the gas is secondary, as it likely is being replenished by comets in the belt.
+Furthermore, CO-rich belts require shielding to increase the longevity of outgassed CO as the rate of outgassing would be unreasonably high to explain the masses observed if the CO were destroyed on short timescales \citep{kospal_alma_2013, kral_imaging_2019}.

 If the gas is primordial, the abundant H$_2$ inherited from the protoplanetary disk could provide shielding \citep{kospal_alma_2013}.
 If the gas is secondary, CO can be replenished by outgassing from exocomets in the belt \citep{zuckerman_40_2012}, and shielding could be provided by CO itself (self-shielding) and/or atomic carbon \citep{matra_exocometary_2017, kral_imaging_2019}, which could be produced by photodissociation of carbon-bearing parent molecules such as CO but also yet unseen species such as CO$_2$ and CH$_4$.
-In CO-poor belts, the main way to distinguish between the primordial and secondary scenarios has so far been to compare the CO photodissociation timescale to the system age, with longer timescales allowing for a primordial origin and shorter implying secondary gas.
-For CO-rich belts, the origin scenario is unclear but a key signature of primordial gas would be a H$_2$ abundance comparable with protoplanetary disks.
+Comparing the CO photodissociation timescale to the system age can be used to determine the gas origin scenario in CO bearing debris disks.
+Timescales longer than the system age allow for a primordial origin and shorter implies secondary gas.